tonybutzer/et/docs/source/20infra.md

 	- make services
 	- make all
 - sign in hub as ubuntu
+	- cd files
+		- make et-depends
-	- add users from users.txt in pkg/tljh
+	- then add users from users.txt in pkg/tljh
+	- set user passsword (this project rocks)

 [THEN GO TO SANDBOX](http://44.226.205.97/18sandbox.html)